joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 And here is love:
 >2 Corinthians 5:21 (CSB) He made the one who did not know sin to be sin for us, so that in him we might become the righteousness of God.

 Or as the ESV reads, "For our sake."
 That is the most amazing part.
-God does this for us.
+God does this **for us**.
 For our sake because we were so helpless, dead, woeful, and far from him.

 That God doesn't have a generic all encompassing love generic for all things.
-No. This love, this saving love, this perfect love, this sanctifying love, this glorifying love, this satisfying love, this maxed out joy love is specifically directly targeting you, the children of God, the people of God, the sheep of his flock, the apple of his eye and the joy of his heart.

 No other created being.
 Not the puppy dogs.
 Not the kitty cats or the cute things of this world--although adorable, he does not target his love on them because he is already their Lord.
 He does not have this type of love for the angels because they are His already and they worship him perfectly.

+No. This love, this saving love, this perfect love, this sanctifying love, this glorifying love, this satisfying love, this maxed out joy love is specifically directly targeting you, the children of God, the people of God, the sheep of his flock, the apple of his eye and the joy of his heart.

 He has a specific love for his people because He made us in his image from the start.
 Not anything else ever created holds that distinction.
 We are made in his image.

 And you might be asking, "But what about unbelievers who don't love and trust God."
 Let me reply by asking you how God replied to the prophet Isaiah: "Is the saving Almighty arm of God too short?"
 In other words, does our God have T-Rex arms?
 No! **He is mighty to save**.
-And let me submit to you because in eternity before the foundation of world God the Father and God the Son set out to save His people from their sins and we know this in full because God proved his love for us already.
+And let me submit to you because in eternity before the foundation of world God the Father and God the Son set out to save His people from their sins and we know this in full because God proved his love for us already...

 ### in that while we were still sinners